rhbvkleef/EC4P/methods.md

 `DISCONNECT`

-### Game pause

-The game gets paused for an certain amount of time, the client must assign a time value to the time-out command
-#### Time in miliseconds

-#### Syntax

-'GAME PAUSE <amount> !name !time'

-#### Examples

-'GAME PAUSE ALL hans patrick johan lars 350'

-'GAME PAUSE 2 hans peter 200'

 ### Game ready

 The game ready (GAME READY) method signals the server the client is ready to accept a random game to be assigned.
 The server is not required to respond immediately after this method.